ji1black/SoftwareTestingPIIT/README.md

 # SoftwareTestingPIIT
-Shring and Collaborating class and homeworks for the Software Testing Class
+## For Sharing and Collaborating Class and Homeworks for the Software Testing Class.
+### Group Members with their _Contact Informations._